GoTolstoy/tolstoy-toly-kb/topics/features/How-does-the-Instagram-Autotag-feature-work.md

-## Exploring Instagram's Autotag Feature
+## How does the Instagram Autotag feature work?

 The Autotag feature automatically tags products in Tolstoy videos for connected Instagram accounts, using the products tagged with Instagram Shopping tags.